A friend is someone

 I may be especially helpful during times of significant transition or adversity when acting in harmony with who one is committed to being, and the stated vision of one’s organization, is put to the test.
 How to respond well upon learning that colleagues have been the object of sexual harassment is a real-life example.

 Someone looking to benefit from having a strong voice in the world, but who hasn’t necessarily writing skills equal to their insights, may find me a valuable coach and colleague.
-How well I think, and write, one can easily determine from my website.
+How well I think, and write, one can easily determine from this website.

 In a nutshell, regardless of the situation, I help leaders